JoelKy-coder/Group_one_Phase_Two_Project/README.md

 # Project Overview
 This project aims to explore key trends in the movie industry, including genres, themes, and audience preferences that are driving box office performance.

- ### Hypothesis Testing in Movies Data:
- Analyzing Revenue Trends Over Movie Votes

 ## Project Description
 This project explores revenue trends in the movie industry using statistical hypothesis testing.
 The primary objective is to determine whether there is a significant difference in movie revenues over movie votes, accounting for variables like genre, ratings, duration and release year.
 The analysis follows the CRISP-DM methodology for structured and systematic data analysis.

+### Hypothesis Testing in Movies Data:
+Analyzing Revenue Trends Over Number of Movie Votes

 ---